shundhammer/qdirstat/README.md

   - QDirStat now shows `[root]` in the window title if it is running with root privileges.

-  - If invoked with 'sudo', now restoring the owner of the config files to the real user (if possible).
+  - If invoked with `sudo`, now restoring the owner of the config files to the real user (if possible).
 Previously they were owned by _root_ which meant they were no longer writable by the real user, silently discarding all subsequent changes to the configuration (including window sizes etc).